-Then in February 1946, Army Chief of Staff Gen. Dwight D. Eisenhower directed the preparation of legislation to make the Women’s Army Corps a permanent part of the Army.
+Then in February 1946, Army Chief of Staff Gen. Dwight D. Eisenhower directed the preparation of legislation to make WAC a permanent part of the Army.
 Lt.
 Col. Mary Louise Milligan (later Rasmuson) became a consultant/planner for the project.
 Col. Hallaren, third director of the WAC, became the recognized leader in the fight for passage of the legislation.
 In September 1947, the bill was combined with the WAVES/Women Marines bill and a section to include women in the Air Force was added.
 The bill was renamed the Women’s Armed Services Integration Act.
-President Truman signed the bill into law on June 12, 1948.
+President Harry S. Truman signed the bill into law, June 12, 1948.

 Then on June 15, 1949, the first WAC Organized Reserve Corps training was initiated.
-To obtain more WAC officers, the first direct commissions were offered that year to women college graduates as 2nd lieutenants in the Organized Reserve Corps.
+To obtain more WAC officers, the first direct commissions were offered that year to women college graduates as second lieutenants in the Organized Reserve Corps.

 Approximately 20 percent of WACs served overseas during the Korean War era.
 In the Far East Theater, WACs were needed to work in direct support of the combat theater in hospitals and as communicators, supply specialists, record keepers and administrators.

-Although a WAC Unit was not established in Korea, individual WACs served in Korea on special assignments.
-The Korean Women’s Army Corps formed in 1950 around a group of policewomen trained by a former WAC, Alice A. Parrish.
+Although a WAC unit was not established in Korea, individual WACs served in Korea on special assignments.
+The Korean Women’s Army Corps was formed in 1950 around a group of policewomen trained by a former WAC, Alice A. Parrish.
 In 1952, a number of individual WAC officers and enlisted women filled key administrative positions in Pusan and later in Seoul.

 The school trained enlisted women in typing, stenography and clerical duties.
 An Officer Candidate School prepared enlisted women to serve as officers, and a WAC Officer Basic Course trained women with college degrees.

 The first commander of the center was Lt.
 Col. Eleanore C. Sullivan.
-She also held the position of Commandant of the WAC School.
+She also held the position of commandant of the WAC school.

 Not long after the establishment of the center, in March 1956, the Army Uniform Board approved the concept of a women’s green winter service uniform and a two-piece green cord uniform for summer.
 The first in the women’s green uniform ensemble was the Army green cord suit, issued in March 1959.
-The women’s Army green service uniform was issued in July 1960.
+The women’s Army green service uniform was issued during July 1960.
 These two uniforms marked the beginning of the Army green for women; men had received theirs earlier.
-The development of the Army green uniform for both men and women marked another move toward equity between men and women Soldiers which continued into other areas.
+The development of the Army green uniform for both men and women marked another move toward equity between men and women Soldiers, which continued into other areas.

+Col. Elizabeth P. Hoisington was appointed the 7th director of WAC, Aug.
+1, 1966.
 A WAC detachment of enlisted women was assigned to Headquarters, USARV, first at Ton Son Nhut Airbase in 1966, and then at the headquarters in Long Binh, from 1967 to October 1972.
 While engineers readied new barracks at Long Binh, the women lived in a building typical of the tropics, with openings between outer wallboards and no windows.
 Red dust covered their rooms during the dry season, and rain soaked them during the wet season.
 The official uniform at that time was the green cord; however, most WACs chose to wear fatigues because of the living conditions.

 WACs continued to serve in Vietnam until the withdrawal of troops in 1973.
 Few problems arose during the seven years that WACs served in Vietnam although they did receive scrapes and bruises diving for cover from incoming artillery fire since the ammunition depot at Long Binh was a frequent enemy target.

-Public Law 90-130, signed by President Lyndon B. Johnson on Nov.
-8, 1967, removed promotion restrictions on women officers in the Armed Forces.
+Public Law 90-130, signed by President Lyndon B. Johnson Nov.
+8, 1967, removed promotion restrictions on women officers in the Armed forces.
 Thereafter, it was possible for more than one women in each service to hold the rank of colonel and for women to achieve general (or flag) officer rank.

-In August 1972, all military occupational specialties (MOSs) opened to WAC officers and enlisted women except those that might require combat training or duty.
+In August 1972, all military occupational specialties opened to WAC officers and enlisted women except those that might require combat training or duty.

 The advent of the All-Volunteer Force in 1973 made a large difference in the numbers of women coming into the Army.
 As a result of recruitment and greater opportunities, the total number of WACs in the Army increased from 12,260 in 1972 to 52,900 in 1978.

 The move to the All-Volunteer Force led the Army to begin recruiting women aggressively for the Reserve components.
-As with the active force, recruiting, training, and opportunities improved for women, and by the end of September 1978, the Army Reserve had approximately 25,000 WACs and the Army National Guard had over 13,000.
+As with the active force, recruiting, training, and opportunities improved for women, and by the end of September 1978, the Army Reserve had approximately 25,000 WACs and the Army National Guard had more than 13,000.